rusefi/hw_microRusEfi/gerbers/readme.md

-All microRusEfi boards are 81x94mm
+All microRusEFI boards are 81x94mm

+rusEFI 130x128

 R0.1, R0.2, R03 - 4 layers, no assembly files